MikeMaximus/gbm/GBM/readme.txt

 	- The Game Manager now syncs changes to the remote database immediately, instead of only when closed.

 - Feature Additions & Changes
-	- Added Regular Expression support for game detection
+	- Added Regular Expression support for game detection.
 		- This feature allows GBM to detect games based on a pattern instead of a single process name.
 		- This allows GBM to better support games that run from multiple executables and games that use interpreters or emulators.
 		- Use the new "Regular Expression" checkbox on the Game Manager and enter the pattern in the "Process" field.